austencollins/great-films/README.md

 Clint Eastwood's 1992 Oscar-winner examines the mythic violence of the Western, taking on the ghosts of his own star past.

+#### Hannah And Her Sisters - 1986

+"We try to organize our lives according to what we have read and learned and believed in, but our plans are lost in a tumult of emotion."

 #### Network - 1976

 A television network cynically exploits a deranged former anchor's ravings and revelations about the news media for its own profit.